Thomasdezeeuw/notes/README.md

 # Notes

-A simple notes keeper, with the help of git.
+A simple note keeper, with the help of git.

 Inspired by "did.txt file" by Patrick Tran, see https://theptrk.com/2018/07/11/did-txt-file.